bchainhub/foxar-docs/versioned_docs/version-1/reference/config/solidity-compiler.md

 An array of remappings in the following format: `<name>=<target>`.

-A remapping _remaps_ Solidity imports to different directories.
+A remapping _remaps_ Ylem imports to different directories.
 For example, the following remapping

 ```ignore
 @openzeppelin/=node_modules/@openzeppelin/openzeppelin-contracts/